-Five easy steps to prepare for flooding
+- Five steps to prepare:

-- Familiarise yourself with how to shut off gas, electricity and water supplies
+- Familiarise yourself with how to shut off gas, electricity and water supplies.

 During a flood

-- Do not walk, drive or swim through flood water
+- Do not walk, drive or swim through flood water.

-- Do not use any electrical appliances
+- Do not use any electrical appliances.

-Cleaning up after a flood
+After a flood

 - Contact your insurance company

 - If it's safe to do so, take photographs of the damage caused to your home and valuables.
 If you need recovery support or advice, contact the Scottish Flood Forum.